 The Cocoa Utilities Department is committed to providing clean, fresh drinking water to all customers.
-For more information on this change in treatment process visit our website at www.CocoaFL.org.
-You can also call Don Downs, Utilities Conservation & PR Officer, 321-433-8705, ddowns@cocoafl.org, 351 Shearer Boulevard, Cocoa, FL 32922.
+For more information on this change in treatment process visit our website at www.CocoaFL.gov.
+You can also call Don Downs, Utilities Conservation & Public Relations Officer, at 321-433-8705, or by email at ddowns@cocoafl.gov, 351 Shearer Boulevard, Cocoa, FL 32922.